Program Contacts: Ewa Callahan 203-582-3470

 Global Issues and Cultures, select two courses6

-Additional courses outside the School of Communications, one of which must be at the 200 level or higher6
+Additional courses outside the major or minor, at the 200 level or higher6

 Seminars for Success